 Have you talked with your IT team about your current readiness for a breach?

-Remember, a proactive approach is the best defense against cyber threats.
+Remember, a proactive approach is the best defence against cyber threats.